-PCAU member organizations are therefore involved in activities which;
+PCAU member organizations are therefore involved in activities that;

 - Provide relief from pain and other distressing symptoms

-- Affirm life and regards dying as a normal process
+- Affirm life and regard dying as a normal process

 - Intend neither to hasten nor postpone death